Federico MandelmanResearch Economist and Associate Adviser

-Federico Mandelman is a research economist and associate policy adviser on the regional team in the research department of the Federal Reserve Bank of Atlanta.
+Federico Mandelman is a research economist and associate adviser on the macroeconomics and monetary policy team in the research department of the Federal Reserve Bank of Atlanta.
 His major fields of study are international macroeconomics, emerging economies, banking, and monetary economics.

 Prior to joining the bank in 2006, Dr. Mandelman was a research assistant, teaching assistant, and instructor at Boston College.
 While working on his undergraduate degree in Argentina, he worked at banking institutions like BNP-Paribas and Banco de la Nación Argentina.

 Dr. Mandelman received his doctorate in economics and a master of arts in economics from Boston College.
 He earned a degree in economics from the University of Buenos Aires in Argentina.

 Mandelman, Federico S. and Andrei Zlate.
 "Immigration, Remittances, and Business Cycles."
 Journal of Monetary Economics.
 Forthcoming.

 Mandelman, Federico S. "Monetary and Exchange Rate Policy under Remittance Fluctuations."
 Journal of Development Economics.
 Forthcoming.

 Mandelman, Federico S., Emmanuel K.K.
 Lartey, and Pablo A. Acosta "Remittances, Exchange Rate Regimes, and the Dutch Disease: A Panel Data Analysis."
 Review of International Economics.
 Forthcoming.